terra-campaigns/arrival/campaign/part02/_informationPool.md

 - [ ] Serhan (guard captain of Glasrath) went into one of the Mercian houses in Linhe
 - [ ] Mercians from the east are reaching out to Glasrath to establish trading routes with them as well - great produce is coming from the mountains who have their strong community now behind the banner of Ghuse.
+- [ ] The alliance of Nurderad, Katho and Kiranu lost to D'Elsin in the south.
+The surviving army is now helping the dwarves of Kiranu to migrate north, giving up the last southern civilisation.
+300 miles to Melister first (at 10 miles per day).
+Then to Glasrath.
+2 weeks to prepare departure.
+5 weeks traveling. (meta-gaming: 2nd milestone of the campaign - out of 8)

 ## Holzander Castle